hedgein/TAOCP-Adventures/README.md

 Take a look at the most recent StackOverflow survey on the Most Love Languages:
 >https://insights.stackoverflow.com/survey/2020#most-loved-dreaded-and-wanted\

 For five years running Rust has been the Most Loved language by developers.
-Yet, the 2020 survey alone reveals that it's still the most loved, and it's not even close.
+On top of this,  the 2020 survey alone reveals that it's still the most loved, and it's not even close.

 >![mostlovedrust](https://user-images.githubusercontent.com/22156421/123712119-49ecf900-d837-11eb-827f-33ea02d71770.PNG)